Houdini 20.5 Nodes Copernicus nodes

 On this page

-This operation creates a histogram from an incoming layer.
-This can be output either as a series of horizontal bars whose intensity varies with the number of pixels that are in each bucket; or as a bargraph displaying the output.
+This node creates a histogram from an incoming layer to visually represent the distribution of that layer’s quantative data.
+Set the Mode parameter to output the histogram as a bar graph or a series of horizontal bars whose intensity varies with the number of pixels that are in each bucket.

-This works by defining a range and a number of buckets.
+Use this node by defining a range and a number of buckets.
 Each pixel in the source layer then adds its channels to the corresponding buckets.
-The count of pixels in the buckets then show the distribution of values in the source layer.
+The count of pixels in the buckets show the distribution of values in the source layer.

 Parameters